ipalvr/ETH_Staking_Lighthouse_Goerli/README.md

 lighthouse -V
 ```

-Restart the services and check for errors
+Restart the Beacon service and check for errors
 ```
 sudo systemctl start lighthousebeacon
 ```